MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/building-blocks-to-create-biztalk-applications-with-the-siebel-adapter.md

 ---
 description: "Learn more about: Building blocks to create BizTalk applications with the Siebel adapter"
-title: "Building blocks to create BizTalk applications with the Siebel adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Building blocks to create BizTalk applications with the Siebel adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "developing BizTalk applicatons, run-time tasks"
-  - "developing BizTalk applications, design-time tasks" ms.assetid: 76204181-18ad-43b5-b589-539aafd66835
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Building blocks to create BizTalk applications with the Siebel adapter
 Performing operations on a Siebel system using [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] involves two set of activities: design-time activities and run-time activities.
 To perform operations on a Siebel system by using the [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] with [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], you must perform a set of design-time and run-time tasks using [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] and [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console respectively.
 This section provides an overview of these tasks.
 All the topics in this section, which demonstrate how to perform specific operations on a Siebel system using [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], are modeled on these high-level tasks.